 - Prepare the pan.
 Heat a crêpes pan or non-stick frying pan/skillet on medium heat on your stovetop for one minute.
 Lightly grease with melted butter wiping away any excess.

 - Cook the crêpes one at a time.
 Remove the batter from the fridge and give it a quick whisk.
-It can thicken as the flour hydrates, so add in a little water to loosen it if need be.
-Pour 60 ml (¼ cup) of batter into the centre of the pan, and whilst lifting the pan, tilt it so that the batter swirls over the base and coats the pan's surface in an even layer.
+It can thicken as the flour hydrates, so add a little water to loosen it if need be.
+Pour 60 ml (¼ cup) of batter into the center of the pan, and whilst lifting the pan, tilt it so that the batter swirls over the base and coats the pan's surface in an even layer.
 If there are any gaps, then just add a couple of drops to fill them in.
 Cook for 1 to 2 minutes until the edges start to dry out and brown and the underside of the crêpe is set and golden.

 - Flip.
 Slide a rubber spatula around the edges of the pan to loosen the crêpes all the way around.
 Slide the spatula underneath and flip the crêpes over.
 Cook for another 30-60 seconds until golden and slide the pancake onto a plate.
 Cover with a clean tea towel to keep the crêpes warm.